 Heading to a market at a castle, you may want to skip the stroller since there could be mud and harder places to push it.

-I asked my nine-year-old daughter for a tip and she said, “When you go to a Christmas market, make sure you close your eyes so you can’t see all the candy.”
+I asked my nine-year-old daughter for a tip and she said, “When you go to a Christmas market, make sure you close your eyes so you can’t see all the candy, because you’ll want ALL of it.”
 Do with that informaion as you will.

 Since there will be a lot of people at these markets, either make sure your kids know your phone number, write your number on one of their arms in case they get lost, or invest in some of these temporary tattoos with your number.